cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

 tokens as defined in {{!PPARCH}}.
-While it is RECOMMENDED to use rate-limited tokens to prevent authenticated Clients from launching Sybil attacks, the DAP extension described in this document is compatible with any type of Privacy Pass token.
+While it is RECOMMENDED to use rate-limited tokens to prevent authenticated Clients from launching Sybil attacks, the DAP extension described in this document is compatible with any type of Privacy Pass tokens.
 Non-rate-limited tokens can be sufficient if authenticated clients are assumed to not launch Sybil attacks.